northpointgis/Simple-Python-Applications-Workshop/Exercise4/Exercise 4.md

 ##### In this exercise we will finally connect our interface with additional modules that do the "work" for our tool

 ## CSV 2 SHP
-At this point our lovely tool allows the user to specify the path to an existing CSV file of incident data and the path to save a shapefile that will be generated from this data.
+At this point, our lovely tool contains two entry boxes: one for an input CSV file, and the other for an output shapefile.

-The data processing folder contains a couple of csv2shp converters.
+The data processing folder contains a couple of csv2shp converters (both esri and OS are repping here).
 Your task in this exercise is to plug one of these modules into our existing App script.

 Some tips:
   - think about what `imports` you may need to make